nhaun24/Kiosk/README.md

 # Kiosk
-.py code for remote kisok update opperations
+.py code for use with onrealm PC based Kiosks, to automate the startup procedure.

 PREREQS*******************************************